martinbuberl/martinbuberl.github.io/contact.md

 If you prefer to contact me securely, feel free to verify my identity on <a target="_blank" href="https://keybase.io/martinbuberl">Keybase</a> and encrypt your communications using my <a target="_blank" href="https://keybase.io/martinbuberl/key.asc">public key `3599 2D7D C0F6 F082`</a>.

+I'm only interested in speaking at conferences with an enforced Code of Conduct in place.
+I prefer to speak at conferences that promote inclusivity and are actively working towards improving diversity amongst both attendees and speakers.

 I'm an LGBTQ+ <a target="_blank" href="https://en.wikipedia.org/wiki/Straight_ally">ally</a> and my preferred pronouns are he/him/his.

 I am currently **not looking for work**.